AlfrescoArchive/support-acs-docker/README.md

 Assume that you have started a stack using the `scs.sh` command like this:

-  `# sudo bash ./scs.sh mysql 5.6.17 carpacio alfresco501 5.0.1 /home/philippe/my_content_store /home/philippe/my_index1 m0`
+  `# sudo bash ./scs.sh mysql 5.6.17 carpaccio alfresco501 5.0.1 /home/philippe/my_content_store /home/philippe/my_index1 m0`

-The last parameter identifies the fist cluster member that was  started.
-The “scs.sh” command creates a docker container used only to share volumes, a container for the DB and a container for Alfresco.
+The last parameter identifies the fist cluster member that is  started.
+The `scs.sh` command creates a docker container used only to share volumes, a container for the DB and a container for Alfresco.

-The subsequent cluster members must be started using “ acm.sh” (Add Cluster Member).
-The parameters are identical to the “scs.sh” command excepted the member identifier (last parameter).
+The subsequent cluster members must be started using `acm.sh` (Add Cluster Member).
+The parameters are identical to the `scs.sh` command excepted the member identifier (last parameter).

 Example:

-  `# sudo bash ./acm.sh mysql 5.6.17 carpacio alfresco501 5.0.1 /home/philippe/my_content_store /home/philippe/my_index2 m1`
+  `# sudo bash ./acm.sh mysql 5.6.17 carpaccio alfresco501 5.0.1 /home/philippe/my_content_store /home/philippe/my_index2 m1`